-- The college faculty (clinical instructor) assigned to the clinical site should be informed that a concern or potential problem exists. - The college faculty will assist the student in problem solving.

-- If the concern persists, the clinical instructor or department supervisor involved will notify the clinical coordinator or program director of the situation via telephone and/or in writing. - The clinical coordinator will then arrange a meeting with the involved parties.
+- The college faculty (clinical instructor) assigned to the clinical site should be informed that a concern or potential problem exists. - The college faculty will assist the student in problem solving. - If the concern persists, the clinical instructor or department supervisor involved will notify the clinical coordinator or program director of the situation via telephone and/or in writing. - The clinical coordinator will then arrange a meeting with the involved parties.
 A counseling form or contract stating the concern, a student response, and a planned resolution will be signed by all parties.
 A copy will be given to the student and the clinical coordinator will file the original. - Follow-up will be scheduled with involved parties within two weeks of the counseling session with continued follow-up as needed. - Counseling will be the responsibility of the college faculty.
 A counseling form must be faxed to the clinical coordinator the day of session. - At no time should a student circumvent this process.
 Failure to follow this process will result in a probationary contract and possible expulsion.

-E. COURSE REGISTRATION
+c) COURSE REGISTRATION

 - a) You must register and pay for classes before attending clinical or class.
 For liability reasons, students who are not registered cannot be attend clinical.
 Keep all registration receipts for the length of the program to avoid any future problems. - b) Per the CCD website at CCD.edu/Cashier: "You must pay your tuition and fees ON or BEFORE the payment deadline stated on your registration.
 If you do not pay by that date, your name will be dropped from your registered classes.
 Once dropped, you must pay your tuition and fees, in full, when you reregister.
 You are not guaranteed placement when you reregister, and you cannot attend class until you finalize payment." - c) It is your responsibility to ensure that all financial aid documentation is in order and that your account is up-to-date.
 A student who is dropped from their classes due to non-payment or financial aid documentation issues may not be allowed to reregister for classes if they are past the registration deadline.
-This will result in the student being unable to continue in the program.
+This will result in the student being unable to continue in the e) FERPA c) CODE OF CONDUCT a) All radiologic science programs at CCD adhere to the CCD Student Code of Conduct.
+If there is reason to suspect that a student has violated the code of conduct, the faculty member involved will follow current procedures to report the potential violation.
+The current CCD Student Code of Conduct Policy can be found at CCD.edu/StudentCode.

+- program.
 View more at CCD.edu/FinAid. - d) Current policies can be found at CCD.edu.
 Communication will be through the name@student.cccs.edu email; students are expected to access regularly throughout the program.
 It is against college policy to open or answer emails from personal accounts.